Last Updated: February 8, 2026

 The Aesthetic Problem

-How Yardbook Makes Money (And Why It Matters)
+How Yardbook Makes Money and Why It Matters

+Yardbook’s business model: free software supported by payment processing fees and optional premium upgrades.
+They charge 3.49% for credit card processing and $1.00 per ACH transaction.
 That processing fee is 0.6 percentage points higher than Jobber’s 2.9% rate.
-On $50,000 annual revenue, you’ll pay approximately $1,745 in Yardbook fees versus $1,450 in Jobber fees—a $295 difference.
-When you factor in Jobber Core’s $588 annual subscription cost, Yardbook still comes out slightly cheaper ($1,745 vs $2,038 total cost).
+On $50,000 annual revenue, you’ll pay approximately $1,745 in Yardbook fees versus $1,450 in Jobber Core processing fees alone.
+When you factor in Jobber Core’s $588 annual subscription cost, Yardbook still comes out slightly cheaper overall ($1,745 vs. $2,038 total cost).

 When Yardbook Makes Perfect Sense